timb-machine-mirrors/browserker/docs/design.md

 - run only on X injection point types
 - need ability to send direct requests for certain plugin types (might have to rewrite devtool methods/inject capabilities)
 - should plugins have dependencies (on other plugins)?

+Active Plugins are directly handed the navigation actions done by a crawler and re-execute them with a reference to the browser, this way they have full control over the entire navigation path and can know when to attack without requiring tracking which requests/responses to attack.
+Effectively making plugins first class citizens.

+Passive Plugins register listeners for the types of data they want (storage events, network events, cookie events) and a passive manager filters out duplicates then dispatches new events to them to process.

 ## Crawling